mobiletest2016/machine-learning-articles/articles/creating-an-mlp-for-regression-with-keras.md

 The input layer is specified by the input shape and therefore contains 3 neurons; one per input feature.

 Note that we're using ReLU based activation because it is [one of the standard activation functions](https://github.com/mobiletest2016/machine-learning-articles/blob/master/articles/why-swish-could-perform-better-than-relu.md/#todays-activation-functions) used today.
 However, note as well that for the final layer we're no longer using `Softmax`, as with the MLP classifier.
-Instead, we're using the identity function or \[latex\]f(x) = x\[/latex\] for generating the prediction.
+Instead, we're using the identity function or $f(x) = x$ for generating the prediction.
 Using the linear function allows us to generate a real-valued or numeric prediction, which is exactly what we need.

 ### Hyperparameter configuration and fitting the data